stefanrueger/urboot/docs/makeoptions.md

  - `DEBUG_FREQ=<fq> [FREQ_PIN=<pin> [FREQ_POLARITY=<1|-1>]] [EXACT_DF=<0|1>] [DEBUG_CYCLES=<n>]`

-   At the start, the bootloader swings a square wave of `DEBUG_CYCLES` periods (default 5) on pin `FREQ_PIN` with a frequency of `fq` Hz, where `fq` can be a real number. `FREQ_PIN` can be the same as the LED pin, and in fact defaults to the `LED` pin if the latter is defined and the former is not.
+   If `DEBUG_FREQ` is set, the bootloader initially swings a square wave of `DEBUG_CYCLES` periods (default 5) on pin `FREQ_PIN` with a frequency of `fq` Hz, where `fq` can be a real number.
+   `FREQ_PIN` can be the same as the LED pin, and in fact defaults to the `LED` pin if the latter is defined and the former is not.
 This option is useful of one wants to measure the frequency `F_CPU` of the MCU on the FREQ_PIN (using another MCU or a scope).
 This is not meant for production, only for debugging.
-50 Hz is a good frequency as this delays bootloader comms by only 100 ms. Any lower frequency might be too much delay for default synchronisation with avrdude, though `avrdude -c urclock` has a `-xdelay=<ms>` parameter that can be used to compensate for the startup time.
-   `FREQ_POLARITY=1` starts the square wave with a high level after reset, and `-1` with a low level after reset.
+50 Hz is a good frequency as this delays bootloader comms by only 100 ms. Any lower frequency might be too much delay for default synchronisation with avrdude, though `avrdude -c urclock` has a `-xdelay=<ms>` parameter that can be used to compensate for the extra startup time of this option. `FREQ_POLARITY=1` starts the square wave with a high level after reset, and `-1` with a low level after reset.
 After the `n` periods the signal on `FREQ_PIN` stays low, irrespective of `FREQ_POLARITY`.
 The duration of one period of the square wave might be too short by up to 5 clock cycles, which is normally of no concern.
 If precision of this debug square wave is of importance, then `EXACT_DF` can be set to `1`, in which case the quantisation error of one period is less than 1 clock cycle at the expense of up to 4 bytes extra code.

  - `FLASHWRAPS=<1|0>`